Disk patterns, quasi-duality and the uniform bounded diameter conjecture: Introduction

 In \S \ref{sec:cd}, we will give a characterization of acylindrical reflection group in terms of its Coxeter graph $(\mathcal{G}, \omega)$ (see Theorem~\ref{thm:acy}).
 In particular, we will show that if $G$ is acylindrical, then $\mathcal{G}$ is $3$-connected.
 Equivalently, this means that $\mathcal{G}$ is a polyhedral graph, i.e., it is the 1-skeleton of a convex polyhedron.
 We have an identification

 where $F$ is a hyperbolic face of $(\mathcal{G}, \omega)$ (see \S \ref{sec:cd}) and $\Pi_F$ is the corresponding hyperbolic polygon whose angles are determined by the weight function $\omega$.

 Hence in our setting, the skinning map can be explicitly defined as follows.
 Given a disk pattern $\mathcal{P}$ associated to the reflection group, the input of the skinning map is represented by a collection of polygons $\{\Pi_{F, \mathcal{P}}\}_F$.
-For each hyperbolic face $F$, the corresponding component of the skinning image is revealed by removing the disks for vertices in the complement of $F$, and represented by another polygon $\Pi_{F, \mathcal{P}}^{-}$.
-See Figure~\ref{fig:intro_example} for an example illustrating the correspondence between reflection groups and circle patterns, as well as this explicit presentation of the skinning map.
+For each hyperbolic face $F$, {if we configure the disk pattern under an appropriate M\"obius transformation so that the polygon $\Pi_{F,\mathcal{P}}$ is the unbounded component of $\hat{\mathbb{C}}-\bigcup_{v\in\mathcal{V}}\overline{D_v}$ (i.e.\ it contains $\infty$), then the corresponding component of the skinning image is represented by the bounded component of $\hat{\mathbb{C}}-\bigcup_{v\in\partial F}\overline{D_v}$, which is revealed by removing the disks for vertices in the complement of $F$.
+This bounded component is another polygon $\Pi_{F, \mathcal{P}}^{-}$ with the same number of sides.} See Figure~\ref{fig:intro_example} for an example illustrating the correspondence between reflection groups and circle patterns, as well as this explicit presentation of the skinning map.